HIPERFIT/hiperfit.github.com/workshops/1st-workshop.md

 arising from refinement types.
 I demonstrate F* on a set of functional program examples.

-  Nikolaj Bjørner is a Senior Researcher and head of the Foundations of Software Engineering group at Microsoft Research Redmond.
+  Nikolaj BjÃ¸rner is a Senior Researcher and head of the Foundations of Software Engineering group at Microsoft Research Redmond.

 * **Jost Berthold (DIKU): The HIPERFIT Research